gobeecode/opensorcerer/README.md

    ```bash
    git checkout -b my-first-contribution
    ```
-4. Make your changes.
-Add your name, fix a typo, or improve the docs — every contribution counts!
+4. Make your changes that you think is relevant and would help the project.
+The key here is to help you understand the contribution flow.
+For example, any of these below can be valid contributions:
+   - Adding your name to `CONTRIBUTORS.md`,
+   - Fixing a typo
+   - Improving the docs
+   - and so on...
-5. **Push** the changes
+6. **Push** the changes
     ```bash
     git commit -m "Added my name to contributors list"
     git push origin my-first-contribution
     ```
-6. **Create a Pull Request** on GitHub 🎉
+7. **Create a Pull Request** on GitHub 🎉

 ## 🌍 Contributing